 Step 3: Apply Gentle Pressure

-Once you have located the area where the brachial artery is felt most strongly, apply gentle pressure with your fingers.
-Try not to press too hard, as this may occlude the artery and make it more difficult to feel the pulse.
+Once you have located the area where the brachial artery is felt most strongly, apply gentle pressure using your index and middle fingers.
+Avoid using your thumb, as it has its own pulse that can interfere with correct pulse reading.
+Be careful not to press too hard, as excessive pressure may block the artery and make it more difficult to detect the pulse.

 Step 4: Assess the Pulse